History of Mercury Testing in Florida

 For more information, please see the current fish consumption advisories: www.doh.state.fl.us/floridafishadvice

-Fish are collected for mercury testing using a variety of gears.
-One common technique is the use of haul seines in marine waters (top) and electrofishing in fresh waters (bottom).
+Fish are collected for health and mercury testing using a variety of gears.
+One common technique is the use of haul seines in marine waters (left), hand dip net (center) and deep water trolling (right).